If you want an effective upper body workout optimized for muscle growth, then you need to read this article.

-But the key is choosing the right upper body exercises to make up your upper body workout.
+But the key is choosing the right upper body exercises to make up your science based workout.
 In this article, I’ll show you exactly how to do just that in a way that’s backed by science.

 What is an Upper Lower Split?

-First off, for those who are unaware, an upper lower split simply involves splitting up your workouts into upper body days and lower body days.
+First off, for those who are unaware, an upper lower split simply involves splitting up your workouts into upper and lower body workout days.
 Often 2 of each is performed every week.
 Ideally, you’d want to organize the split like so: